Marketing Ops for SaaS: Everything You Need To Know

 It’s more than just your traditional Google Ads campaign.
 More than a few follow up emails promoting recent product updates.

 The modern day SaaS customer journey is long and nuanced.
 And the modern day SaaS marketing strategy needs to reflect that with a more holistic view of the customer lifecycle.
 With brand awareness campaigns, lead generation, content promotion and remarketing, the list can get long fast.
 The more complex these disparate campaigns grow, the more important high level management and integration become.

-Enter the need for Marketing Operations.
+Enter the need for Marketing Ops.

 Without strong Marketing Operations there is minimal visibility into campaign performance, and thus almost no way to make informed investment decisions.

 – Sean Madden | Marketing Operations, Directive

 Marketing Operations allows businesses to connect and improve unique marketing efforts to make them more efficient and more effective.
 The reason so many Marketing Ops strategies fail is because marketing operations is no longer just a technical discipline.
 Looking at MOPs professionals as blind integrators and button pushers leads to aimless execution.

 In this post, we’ll be covering just what properly aligned Marketing Operations includes and what the next evolution of modern day SaaS Marketing Ops looks like.
 This way you’ll be able to keep an eye on that juggling act of yours while also knowing where they heck it is you’re heading.

 What Is Marketing Ops?